Svelte 5 runes and patterns used across the Fuz ecosystem.

 getter/setter objects.
 A module-level rune is a hidden global: it can't be

-impossible when you later decide you need one.
+later need one.

 // Anti-pattern: module-level runes exposed through a singleton